dolkensp/unp4k/README.md

 4. Right click to extract/open files

 NOTE: unp4k.gui is early alpha, and has many crashes, and unfinished features.
 Use at your own risk

+# File Format Overview:

+The p4k files used by Star Citizen are Zip archives.

+Star Citizen supports data in multiple modes inside the archive, including STORE, DEFLATE, and custom support for ZSTD.

+Star Citizen also implements bespoke encryption over *some* of the data inside the archive - this can all be decrypted with the same public key that is utilized by CryEngine based games for various encryption routines within the engine.

+Inside the p4k file, XML files are often stored as CryXML rather than raw XML.

+CryXML is a basic serialized XML format which `unforge.exe` is able to deserialize.

+Inside the p4k file, there is also a `game.dcb` file, which is a bespoke database format, with similarities to CryXML.

+This is the product of what is known internally as "DataForge", and is also able to be converted/extracted using the `unforge.exe` tool.